shahzain29/shahzain29/README.md

 - 👋 Hi, I’m @shahzain29
 - 👀 I’m interested in Hybrid Mobile Application Development
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently working on React-Native
 - 💞️ I’m looking to collaborate on Various types of applications
 - 📫 How to reach me
 -                    ==> shahzainsohail29@gmail.com